Coronavirus: Business closures and restrictions in Northern Ireland

 Informal childcare arrangements are also permitted to continue.

-Up to 10 people (including children of all ages) from a maximum of two households can take part in outdoor sports activities.
+Up to 10 people (including children of all ages) from a maximum of two households can take part in outdoor exercise or sports activities.

 Up to 15 people (including coaches) can take part in structured outdoor sports training, through clubs or individuals affiliated to recognised sports governing bodies or representative organisations for sport and physical activity.